Boxenite/daemon/README.md

 ## Menubar app for OSX

 ### Functions
+* authentication
+* sign in, sign up
-* creates the boxenite folder on install
-* installs the shell script
+* creates the boxenite folder and installs the shell script
 * provides user with feedback on connectivity and sync status
-* handles login / registration
 * handles file syncing